 The young Andrea spent his childhood in Padua, his natal town.
 He was working as a humble stonecutter in a villa when he was noticed by the owner Giangiorgio Trissino dal Vello d’Oro, a nobleman from Vicenza, who was also a poet and a humanist.
 He took the young man under his wing: he sent him to Rome to see the beauties of the capital and to study the classical culture and he gave him his “nickname” Palladio, after Palade Athena, the Greek goddess of wisdom.The great merit of Trissino was that he was able to recognize the intelligence and talent in a young man, son of a humble miller and that he encouraged him.

 The rest is history: Palladio, step by step, became an admired and respected architect and after his death a true legend and an inspiration for centuries to come.
 His “Four Books of Architecture” represent “the bible of architects” and point out his vision on the matter.
-Architecture must be the art that combine beauty and usability, something that, sadly, several contemporary archistars has forgotten for the sake of their personal ego (don’t tell me I am the only one who cringe her teeth in front of certain “modern stuff”).
+Architecture must be the art that combine beauty and usability, something that, sadly, several contemporary archistars have forgotten for the sake of their personal ego (don’t tell me I am the only one who cringe her teeth in front of certain “modern stuff”).
 This coexistence of practical use and splendour is evident in Palladio’s works and especially in his famous Palladian villas, scattered across the Veneto Region.

 Some examples of Palladio’s buildings that you can enjoy just by walking through Vicenza city centre are: